top of page

 Knives or multitools with blades

-Box cutters or screwdrivers longer than 7 inches
+Screwdrivers longer than 7 inches

-6. Duty-Free Liquids and Airport Purchases
+6. Duty-Free Liquids & Airport Purchases

-Must include receipt dated within 48 hours
+Receipt is dated within 48 hours

-Must remain sealed until you reach your final destination
+Bag remains sealed until your final destination

 7. TSA PreCheck and CLEAR: A 2026 Advantage